AlanoudAlen/Lab_project_T2232./Lab_project.md

     ## 6 2018-05-12         S141788        <NA>        Pig     Standard
     ## # ℹ 2 more variables: secondary_breed <chr>, zip_code <chr>

-Write your narrative here Write your narrative here Counting Pet Name
-Frequency: pet_name_frequency \<- table(seattlepets\$animal_name):
-Calculates the frequency of each pet name in the seattlepets dataset.
+Write your narrative here Counting Pet Name Frequency: pet_name_frequency \<- table(seattlepets\$animal_name): Calculates the frequency of each pet name in the seattlepets dataset.
 The table() function creates a frequency table of the specified variable, which in this case is animal_name extracted from the seattlepets dataset.
 It counts the occurrences of each unique pet name in the animal_name column and returns a table summarizing the counts.
 The resulting frequency table is stored in the variable pet_name_frequency.
 Sorting the Frequency Table: sorted_pet_names \<- sort(pet_name_frequency, decreasing = TRUE): Sorts the frequency table pet_name_frequency in descending order based on the count of each pet name.
 The sort() function arranges the elements of the frequency table in descending order, with the most common pet names appearing first.
 The parameter decreasing = TRUE specifies that the sorting should be done in descending order.
 Displaying the Top Ten Most Common Pet Names: head(sorted_pet_names, 10): Displays the top ten most common pet names from the sorted frequency table sorted_pet_names.
 The head() function